 5 Reasons to destroy private documents.

-- We all know paperwork can pile up quicker than we anticipate, so getting rid of excess piles makes the space cleaner and as the old saying goes, clear desk clear mind.
+We all know paperwork can pile up quicker than we anticipate, so getting rid of excess piles makes the space cleaner and as the old saying goes, clear desk clear mind.
+Also shred your bank statements as these have all the information that someone would need to clone your accounts.

 You can see a quick comment here https://www.quora.com/What-papers-should-I-shred-and-why on what you are likely to put through the shredder, and then add any extras you feel need being kept private and away from prying eyes.